FrostyKC/server-side-calculator/README.md

 ## Description

-Created two inputs, where the user can enter in a number, click what math operation they want to use, and it will calculate and show the answer below.
+Created two inputs, where the user can enter in a number, click what math operation they want to use, it will calculate, and show the answer below.
 The calculator also keeps track of all the math operations and answers the user has submit.
 The user can click the C button to clear all current input values and/or math operator.

 ## Built with